Consumption, savings and investment: plan and multiply

 In this position, Mário Pires is responsible for meeting the interests and needs of intermediary and institutional clients in Portugal, as well as growing the business in the region.

-Every month the story repeats itself: The salary goes into the account and a good portion of it already has a purpose.
-Housing, food, transportation, telecommunications, holidays… Consumption absorbs a significant portion of our income, and that's natural.
-This is how we meet our basic needs and maintain our quality of life.
+Every month the story repeats: the salary goes into the account and a good portion of it is already accounted for.
+Housing, food, transportation, telecommunications, holidays… Consumption absorbs a significant portion of our income, and that's natural: this is how we meet our basic needs and maintain our quality of life.

 The question that arises is "And what about the future?"
 How are we going to buy that house with more space for the family or secure an emergency fund and extra money for renovations?
 These are goals that require planning, time, and discipline.
 This is where saving and investing come in.